 - Academic Training following completion of the program of study must involve paid employment, unless a student can verify adequate financial support during the terms of AT.

-- Obtain a written offer of appropriate employment and present a copy to an Immigration Services advisor prior to the program completion date (or before the DS-2019 end date, whichever is earlier), or they will lose eligibility for AT after completion of studies.
+- Obtain a written offer of appropriate employment and present a copy to an Immigration Compliance advisor prior to the program completion date (or before the DS-2019 end date, whichever is earlier), or they will lose eligibility for AT after completion of studies.
 In any event, do not let the DS-2019 expire.

 - If planning to leave the U.S. after completing the program of study and re-entering the country for J-1 Academic Training, employment authorization must be obtained before leaving the U.S.